ChameleonIVCR/DjangoAuthProxy/README.rst

 This UserProxy is intended to be a shared local reference to a User object found in a separate database.
 This architecture allows multiple Django instances to share the same Users, and permissions, while retaining the ability to reference User models.

 Hence, a shared database is needed, and it should be declared as "users" in all django instances.
+And a custom User model should be declared, with UUID as primary key.

 TODO
 ----